Instacart Express Branding

 When analyzing the open-ended responses, I pulled the top 5 words used for each logo option to evaluate whether the consensus was more positive or negative and created charts:

-I also asked the respondents to rank the logo options from 1 – 4 (1 being the best, 4 being the worst), which pointed to a clear winner.
+I also asked the respondents to rank the logo options from 1 – 4 (1 being the best, 4 being the worst).

 Finalizing the Logo